firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=badips).

-The last time downloaded was found to be dated: Sun Jun  7 23:45:11 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:18:09 UTC 2015.

 The ipset `zeus_badips` has **203** entries, **203** unique IPs.